pronhubaaa/property-tycoon/GameEngine/GameEngineClass-Documentation.md

 - #### timer: Timer
 This is the timer counting down for the abridged version of the game.

+- #### gameTimeLimit: int
+This is the time limit of the game.

+- #### gameType: GameType
+This is the type of game e.g. Abridged or Full.

 ### Public Methods

 - #### GameEngine